alsuren/mijia-homie/doc/presentation/slides.md

 ---

-# Introduction
+# Backstory

-- Wouldn't it be nice to have a hundred of these?
+- "Wouldn't it be nice to have a hundred of these?"

-- Just imagine what you could do.
+- "Just imagine what you could do."

-- What's the cheapest way to do this?
+- "What's the cheapest way to do this?"

 ---

-# Introduction
+# Backstory

-- Let's start with 20.
+- So we bought some of these at `$3` each.

 ![](./inception-order.png)

 ---

-# Introduction
+# Backstory

-- Obligatory Screenshot
+- And now we have graphs like this:

 ![](./grafana-temperature.png)

 ---

-# Introduction
+# Backstory

-- See also: fridge.
+- And this:

 ![](./grafana-fridge.png)